hamidghaedi/Enrichment-Analysis/README.md

 3- Cellular processes often affect sets of genes acting in concert, using ORA may lead to miss important effects on pathways.

 GSEA software maybe finds on its [homepage](https://www.gsea-msigdb.org/gsea/index.jsp).
-However, there are some Bioconductor packages which use a similar approach to do GSEA, I like to use this one : [fgsea](https://bioconductor.org/packages/release/bioc/html/fgsea.html).
-Also there are some R package which can do ROA and GSEA for you like [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html).
+However, there are some Bioconductor packages that use a similar approach to do GSEA, I like to use this one : [fgsea](https://bioconductor.org/packages/release/bioc/html/fgsea.html).
+Also, there is some R packages that can do ROA and GSEA for you like [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html).

-In the analysis after getting a ranked gene from diffrential expression analysis, we need to have gene lists for GSEA.
+In the analysis after getting a ranked gene from differential expression analysis, we need to have gene lists for GSEA.
 The Molecular Signatures Database (MSigDB) is a collection of annotated gene sets for use with GSEA software and possibly those works like GSEA.
 The MSigDB gene sets are divided into 9 major collections:

 H: hallmark gene sets are coherently expressed signatures derived by aggregating many MSigDB gene sets to represent well-defined biological states or processes.

 C1: positional gene sets for each human chromosome and cytogenetic band.

 C2: curated gene sets from online pathway databases, publications in PubMed, and knowledge of domain experts.

 C3: regulatory target gene sets based on gene target predictions for microRNA seed sequences and predicted transcription factor binding sites.

 C4: computational gene sets defined by mining large collections of cancer-oriented microarray data.

 C5: ontology gene sets consist of genes annotated by the same ontology term.

 C6: oncogenic signature gene sets defined directly from microarray gene expression data from cancer gene perturbations.

 C7: immunologic signature gene sets defined directly from microarray gene expression data from immunologic studies.

 C8: cell type signature gene sets curated from cluster markers identified in single-cell sequencing studies of human tissue.

-To download these gene sets in a folder go the MSigDB [website](https://www.gsea-msigdb.org/gsea/login.jsp#msigdb), registe with your email and download the data.
-Here first we should do a **(1)diffrential expression analysis**, then doing **(2) GSEA** and finally **(3) Visualization**.
+To download these gene sets in a folder go to the MSigDB [website](https://www.gsea-msigdb.org/gsea/login.jsp#msigdb), register with your email, and download the data.
+Here first we should do a **(1)differential expression analysis**, then doing **(2) GSEA** and finally **(3) Visualization**.

 ```R
 #_______________Loading packages______________________________#